bitcoin-dot-org/Bitcoin.org/_includes/ref_block_chain.md

-The coinbase transaction has the same basic format as any other transaction, but it references a single non-existent UTXO and a special [coinbase field][]{:#term-coinbase-field}{:.term} replaces the field that would normally hold a scriptSig and signature.
+The coinbase transaction has the same basic format as any other transaction, but it references a single non-existent UTXO and a special [coinbase field][]{:#term-coinbase-field}{:.term} replaces the field that would normally hold a signature script and secp256k1 signature.
 In version 2 blocks, the coinbase parameter must begin with the current block's block height and may contain additional arbitrary data or a script up to a maximum total of 100 bytes.